 The expected increase in revenue for the nine months ended September 30, 2019 as compared to the nine months ended September 30, 2018 is primarily due to higher revenue from our fertility benefits solution as a result of an increase in the number of clients as well as an increase in sales of our Progyny Rx solution.
-Our Progyny Rx solution was introduced in the marketplace in the third quarter of 2017 and went live with a select number of clients on January 1, 2018.
-Our expected revenue for Progyny Rx for the first nine months of 2019 benefits from having Progyny Rx available for the full selling season of 2018 to both new and existing clients.

-The expected income from operations for the nine months ended September 30, 2019 as compared to the nine months ended September 30, 2018 is primarily due to an increase in revenue and gross profits partially offset by increases in personnel costs, including stock-based compensation expense due to headcount growth, as well as commissions to support our growth in revenue.
+The expected improvement in income from operations for the nine months ended September 30, 2019 as compared to the nine months ended September 30, 2018 is primarily due to an increase in revenue and gross profit partially offset by increases in personnel costs, including stock-based compensation expense due to headcount growth, as well as commissions to support our growth in revenue.

-The expected net income for the nine months ended September 30, 2019 as compared to the nine months ended September 30, 2018 is primarily due to the income from operations.
+The expected net income from continuing operations for the nine months ended September 30, 2019 as compared to the net loss from continuing operations for the nine months ended September 30, 2018 is primarily due to the increase in income from operations.